Light-J/Neuroswipe/README.md

 - Click on "admin" for the user "default@admin" and then click "user", a notification will appear saying it had failed to change as you cant change yourself or the default admin

 ###### Viewing users response
 - Click on "View responses", another page will appear showing all the responses for that user.
-None will show as no images have been rated yet
+- "carl@valid.me" should appear with all of your responses from earlier

 ###### Removing a users responses
 - Click on "Remove user responses", a confirm box will appear saying are you sure you want to remove the responses for said user.
-Clicking cancel will close the box and nothing will happen, clicking confirm will cause a notification saying "0 responses removed"
+- Click "cancel" and the box will disappear and nothing will happen
+- Doing this again but clicking confirm will cause a notification saying a number of responses was removed

 ###### Deleting a user
 - Click on "delete user", a confirm box will appear saying are you sure you want to delete that users.
-Clicking confirm will remove the user and clicking cancel will close the box and nothing will happen
+- Click "cancel" and the box will disappear and nothing will happen
+- Doing this again but clicking confirm will cause a notification saying the user was removed
+- Note users responses will remain on the system, also that users feedback will be removed
 - Note trying this on the default admin will fail as you cannot remove the default admin

-##### Exporting images
-This page allows you to download a zip archive of all the images that match your criteria
-- Click on the update button without entering anything into the search boxes (Note as no ratings have been done yet entering into these boxes and clicking update will show 0 results)
-- Clicking on update will show all images that have at least been rated.
-Entering requirements will change the results
-- The results will appear in the list below